 Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The cost to diagnose the B0160 Buick code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The Driver Information Center (DIC) applies 5 volts to the ambient air temperature sensor.
 The ambient air temperature sensor is a thermistor which varies in resistance as the temperature changes.
 As the resistance of the ambient air temperature sensor increases, the DIC senses a larger voltage drop across the sensor, indicating a lower temperature.
 As the resistance of the ambient air temperature sensor decreases, the DIC senses a smaller voltage drop across the sensor, indicating a higher temperature.

 Need more information on how to fix the B0160 Buick code?
 Get Access to Factory Service Manuals

 Get the B0160 Buick code diagnosed by a professional: Find a repair shop in your area